Recognizing the Signs of Alcohol Poisoning

 - Convulsions

 Should a person exhibit any of these symptoms, dial 911.
-As you await the arrival of assistance, position the person on their side called the recovery position to avoid the risk of choking.
+While waiting for help, place the person in the recovery position to prevent choking, and never leave them alone.

 When alcohol is broken down, it enters the bloodstream, distributing the feeling of drunkenness all over the body.